aboutsummaryrefslogtreecommitdiffstats

 - than as shell code joined by together by spaces.

-+ specified), but it rewrites command and the arguments to one
++ specified), but it rewrites command and the arguments into one

 + argument that can be passed into ssh(1) to describe each argument

-+ as separate arguments.
++ as a separate argument.
 It may also rewrite destination to remove

-+ information that's not supported by ssh(1) and inserts extra
++ information that is not supported by ssh(1) and insert extra

 + arguments after it (it may also add a -- argument immediately

-+ before destination) to cause the remote shell it change working
++ before destination) to cause the remote shell to change working

 + directory to directory, if specified, and execute the provided